iasmiin/Blender-API/README.md

     bl_region_type = 'UI'
     bl_category = 'Panel'

-    # Define the words in English and Portuguese
+    # The words in English and Portuguese are stored on a dictionary called 'words'
+    # Each word that needs to be translated is a key in the dictionary, and the values associated with each key are dictionaries that contain the translations for that key in English and Portuguese
     words = {
         "Import Part": {"en": "Import Part", "pt": "Importar Peça"}, "STL File": {"en": "STL File", "pt": "Arquivo .stl"},